TASVideos

 In some cases, it might be possible to hit the boss before it seems possible.

-In the example on the left, Cobra Triangle, the player's boat can fire a shot just before it lands in each level.
+In Example 1 on the left: Cobra Triangle, the player's boat can fire a shot just before it lands in each level.
 This extra shot can be used to hit the boss before the boss fight even starts.

-In the example on the right, Mega Man 7, the junk shield weapon can be used in the previous screen in order to hit Freeze Man during the beginning boss cutscene!
+In Example 2 on the right: Mega Man 7, the noise crush weapon can be used in the previous screen in order to hit Turbo Man during the beginning boss cutscene!

 Sometimes particular sections of the boss may not accept damage or may accept damage but not be essential to the death of the boss.
 The player should know where an attack on the boss will actually contribute to the death of the boss.